-Test articles will be dispensed to subjects meeting all eligibility requirements, including any dispensing requirements set forth in this clinical protocol.
+Test articles will be dispensed to subject meeting all eligibility requirements, including any dispensing requirements set forth in this clinical protocol.
 Subjects will be dispensed an adequate supply of test articles to complete the study.
-Lost or damaged test articles may be at the discretion of the investigator and/or the sponsor.
+Lost or damaged test articles may be replaced at the discretion of the Investigator and/or the Sponsor.